danielbodart/chandlery/README.md

 A few things worth knowing before the first run:

 - **`/data` on a bind mount must be yours.** A named volume just works.
 A bind mount arrives owned by whoever owns the host directory — `chown 1000:1000` it, or start the container once as root and it will adopt it.
 Either way it says so rather than failing quietly.
-- **Bedrock wants a kernel with IPv6 support** — not IPv6 connectivity.
-An IPv4-only host is fine.
-It only matters if IPv6 is disabled outright (`ipv6.disable=1`), where BDS exits complaining its ports are in use when they are not; the image warns about that case.
-- **Valheim and Hytale need your own credential** to fetch, because a public image cannot carry the game bytes.
-Valheim: a Steam account that owns Valheim, its DepotDownloader token mounted as a secret (`STEAM_USERNAME` + `/run/secrets/steam-login`).
-Hytale: a downloader OAuth token.
-Bedrock needs nothing.
-See the [example compose](./examples/compose.yaml) and [PLAN.md §7.3](./PLAN.md).

 Talk to a running server with `docker exec chandlery-bedrock chandlery-console say hello`.